flipcoder/midimech/README.md

-# linnstrument-wholetone
+# midimech

 **IN DEVELOPMENT**

-*This project is not affiliated with Roger Linn Design.*

 Wholetone layout system and visualizer for the Linnstrument and Launchpad X.

 This program maps the LinnStrument, LaunchPad X, and your computer keyboard to use an isomorphic wholetone layout that I discovered years ago.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
+I used to map this layout to my mechanical keyboard and just play it like that.
+Because of this, my friends and I referred to it as playing the "mech", but you can call it wholetone, diagonal wicki-hayden, or whatever you like.
 This project intends to bring it to more people.

 **Please read the instructions and important notes before usage.
 Have fun!**

 License: MIT

+*This project is not affiliated with Roger Linn Design.*

+I've renamed the project since it's compatible with more than the LinnStrument now.

 LinnStrument Community Discord: https://discord.gg/h2BcrzmTXe